Aminatta Forna and readers discuss her novel The Memory of Love with James Naughtie

 Novelist and publisher Tariq Goddard meets singer and songwriter Brett Anderson of Suede.

-Novelist Amit Chaudhuri offers a different vision of a city he has loved all his life.
+Amit Chaudhuri offers a different vision of Calcutta, a city he's loved all his life.

 The Hollywood film director Christopher Nolan is profiled by Mark Coles.